ma472168/ma472168/README.md

 - mexican, HGO. student.
 - 21 years old.
 - 6th semester on computer science on UAEH university.
-- spa/eng
+- spa/eng.
-- acc 4 subject distributed databases
+- student acc, 4 subject distributed databases.

 <!---
 ma472168/ma472168 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.